DallanQ/race_for_the_galaxy/QA.md

 > The rules do not seem to be clear as to whether the twelve cards only refer to planets and developments, or if that also includes the goods card on planets.
 > Does good cards count towards the game-over trigger?

 No good cards do not count towards game-over trigger.
+From the rule book: “a player has 12 or more face up cards in their card tableau” and "Each player’s card tableau is in front of them.
+It is one or more rows of face up cards: developments and worlds”

 [do-sale-bonuses-add-up](https://boardgamegeek.com/thread/325210/do-sale-bonuses-add-up)